 Who Should Do the Pre-Owned Car Inspection?

 If you have a trusted mechanic, it’s best to go to them to inspect your used car.
 If you don’t, you could try a mobile car inspection service, car inspection company or local automobile repair shop.
-Make sure you read local reviews for the best company in your area.
+Additionally, make sure you read local reviews for the best company in your area.

 What Does a Used Car Inspection Cost and Cover?